ondat/documentation/docs/concepts/rolling-upgrades.md

 # Node Manager

 The Node manager is an out-of-band pod used for node management.
 It runs on all nodes that run the `StorageOS` node container and is a separate pod so that it can be restarted independently of the node container.

-Upgrade guard solves the main issue of the node manager: deploys a pod next to all `StorageOS` daemonset and monitors local node state.
+Questions:
+* Do users care about these things?
+* Can we cut this down?
+Lots of ambiguity